CanElverici/DataPrepCHELSA/README.md

 This will crop specified area, resample resolution as 2.5 arc minutes, crop the area as (-20, 20, 60, 60) and reproject the rasters for EPSG:4326.

-Resulting rasters are ready to use in maxent, and are named accordingly.
+Resulting rasters are ready to use in maxent (After converting them to ASCII), and are named accordingly.
+Also, original rasters are deleted.
+If you need them for future use, save them in another directory.

 ### Modifiable Settings